nguyenanhtuan1102/resume-screening-app/README.md

 ```

 ### 7. Splitting data to train-set and test-set:
-Splitting the dataset into training and testing sets for model training and evaluation.
+The data is divided into training and testing sets.
+The training set is used to train the KNN model, while the testing set is used to evaluate its performance on unseen data.

 ``` bash
 from sklearn.model_selection import train_test_split